 Italy shortens COVID-19 curfew, eases other restrictions: Report

-ROME: Italy's ruling parties on Monday (May 17) agreed to shorten a nightly curfew to 11pm from 10pm with immediate effect and ease other coronavirus curbs in areas where infections are low, government sources said.
+ROME: Italy's government on Monday (May 17) approved a decree pushing back with immediate effect a nightly coronavirus curfew to 11pm from 10pm and easing other curbs in the regions where infections are low.

-Speaking after a meeting of medical advisers to Mario Draghi's government and coalition representatives, the sources said in these areas the curfew will begin at midnight from Jun 7, and be abolished altogether from Jun 21.
+Prime Minister Mario Draghi's government agreed the curfew would begin at midnight from Jun 7 and be abolished altogether from Jun 21 in those areas, a statement said, in line with a plan to gradually relax restrictions across the country.

-Italy, which has the second-highest COVID-19 death toll in Europe after Britain, is gradually loosening restrictions on business and people's freedom of movement as daily deaths and cases decline, and more people are vaccinated.
+Italy, which has the second-highest COVID-19 death toll in Europe after Britain, has seen its daily deaths and cases decline in recent weeks, and more people are being vaccinated.

+"The figures of the last few months have imposed difficult, sometimes painful choices, but today they give us reason for relief," said Health Minister Roberto Speranza.

 Monday saw an increase to 140 deaths.